dibolsoni/partFinal/README.md

-# partFinal - Treehouse Full Stack JavaScript Techdegree
+# Treehouse Full Stack JavaScript Techdegree - last unit
 ## Full Stack App with React and a REST API
 A user administration courses in school.